rtequida/Receipt_Processor/README.md

 ## Getting Started
 ### Prerequisites
 - [Go](https://go.dev/doc/install) - The language used

+### Additional Libraries Used
-- [oapi-codegen](https://github.com/oapi-codegen/oapi-codegen) - Optional - used to generate the server-side code for the API.
+- [oapi-codegen](https://github.com/oapi-codegen/oapi-codegen) - used to generate the server-side code for the API.
+This is only necessary if you want to make updates to the API through the openapi.yml file and need to run codegen again to regenerate the server-side code.
 See [api readme](api/README.md)

 ### Deploying
 Run the project ```go run .``` in the root directory.